openmrs/openmrs-contrib-itsmresources/ansible/README.md

 Ansible will run over SSH, you your SSH needs to be working to the target machines.

+Please note that instead of forking roles into their own repos, we are keeping files in `custom_roles`.
+That makes it simpler to modify them without requiring multiple repositories and coordination.

 ## Repository

   - _site.yml_: default playbook, used to install everything